menu icon

 • It's better to use a silicone brush rather than a brush with pig hair bristles as I find the hairs sometimes fall out and get into the food.

-• Try a flavored simple syrup to add some flavor to the cake.
+• Try a flavored simple syrup, like this diy pumpkin spice syrup, to add some flavor to the cake.

 • For an alternative to simple syrup, professional bakers also use milk to soak the cake.